wp-plugins/menubar/readme.txt

 == Changelog ==

-= 4.0 =
+= 4.1 =
+* Improvements to the new template structure - older templates are supported as well
+* Added the Custom type to insert custom HTML in your menu (only with new templates)
+* The name of a menu item is automatically generated when the *Name* field is left blank (only with new templates) = 4.0 =
 * New template structure for better customization - old templates are supported as well
 * Added the SearchBox type to integrate a search box in your menubar (only with new templates)
-* Moved the Menubar admin page under the Appearance admin menu = 3.6 =
+* Moved the *Menubar* admin page under the *Appearance* admin menu = 3.6 =
 * Improved the first installation procedure with more user-friendly messages = 3.5 =
-* Added the Menubar widget to display menus in a widgetized area (only with WordPress 2.8+) = 3.4 =
+* Added the *Menubar* widget to display menus in a widgetized area (only with WordPress 2.8 or higher) = 3.4 =
 * Improved compatibility with the qTranslate plugin
 = 3.3 =